tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 ## Navigating the ORBIT Camera app

 The app has two main screens.
-The first is called the Things list screen and is a list of the things you have chosen to video.
-If you select one of your things, you will be taken to a second screen called the Thing record and review screen.
+The first is called the _Things list screen_ and is a list of the things you have chosen to video.
+If you select one of your things, you will be taken to a second screen called the _Thing record and review screen_.
 This is where you can record videos of that thing.

 Your Things list will be empty on your first use.
-To add something, select the Thing name text field and type a name.
-When you click "Go” or the “Add thing” button, you will be taken to the record and review screen.
+To add something, select the _Thing name_ text field and type a name.
+When you click _Go_ or the _Add thing_ button, you will be taken to the _record and review screen_.
 On this screen you can choose whether you want the training or testing video collections for this thing, and then add videos to that collection.
 You can also review, re-record, and delete these videos.
 Here is how the screen is structured:

 1. Buttons for _Train_, _Zoom Out Test_, and _Pan Test_ video collections.
 Use these buttons to add that kind of video, or review ones you have already taken.